Abhijeetkur/Video-Streaming/README.md

 ![App Screenshot](https://github.com/Abhijeetkur/Video-Streaming/blob/main/Screenshot%202024-12-21%20152339.png)

-On left side of the ui you can play the video and on right you can upload the videos but you can play videos by entering videoid only for now.
+On the left side of the UI, you can play videos, and on the right side, you can upload videos.
+Currently, videos can only be played by entering the video ID.